Topics

 Key takeaway

 🏆 WordPress wins on ecosystem scale.
 A much larger market ratio translates into a larger talent pool, more hosting competition, and more integrations.
+Your enterprise solution will have a safer future with these aspects.

 Where Drupal holds ground: 6.85% of top 10,000 websites, a Gartner DXP Leader through Acquia, and an engaged specialized community.